qkost/raiders-of-the-lost-dice/Session Notes/Session 39.md

 * Recap of battle
 	* Abbot Bok doing cool shit
+		* Damage to Thinora seems to be shared with Rin
 	* Rin - shoots someone with crossbow and silences them; engages with Bok with flametongue
 	* Kefra - One of the monks attacks her, but she appears in a different place; casts a spell of black energy that causes one of the monks to scream and flee
 	* Thinora